What is SSAE 16?

 Use of these reports is typically restricted to the management of the service organization, user entities, and user auditors.

-Yes, 365 Data Centers has been audited by a third-party auditor and found to be compliant with the SSAE 16 standards.
-We have an SSAE 16 Soc 1 Type 2 report that outlines the findings of the audit.
+Yes, 365 Data Centers has been audited by a third-party auditor and found to be compliant with the SSAE 16 and SOC 2 standards.
+We have an SSAE 16 SOC 1 Type 2 report and an SOC 2 Type 2 report that outline the findings of the audit.

-A-lign CPAs performed the audit of our Colocation Services for SSAE 16 Soc 1 Type 2 at 100% colocation facilities.
+A-Lign performed the audit of our Colocation Services for SSAE 16 SOC 1 Type 2 and SOC 2 Type 2 at 100% of its colocation facilities.
 They conducted their examination in accordance with the attestation standards established by the American Institute of Certified Public Accountants to assess the suitability of the design and operating effectiveness of controls to achieve the related control objectives identified.

-365 received an SSAE 16 Soc 1 Type 2unqualified audit opinion delivered with no exceptions.
+365 received an SSAE 16 SOC 1 Type 2 and SOC 2 Type 2 unqualified audit opinion delivered with no exceptions.

-How does SSAE 16 certification benefit your business?
+How do SSAE 16 and SOC 2 certifications benefit your business?

-Going through an SSAE 16 audit is a rigorous process.
+Going through SSAE 16 and SOC 2 audits is a rigorous process.
 Only service organizations that have designed and implemented their controls and processes well and demonstrated operational effectiveness receive an unqualified audit opinion.
 Such audits are time-consuming and costly.

-Businesses that use service organizations that have been audited for SSAE 16 compliance should have a higher level of trust and confidence in that organizations controls and operational capabilities.
-Additionally, entity’s that are being audited themselves for SSAE 16, Sarbanes-Oxley compliance or similar law or regulation will find it easier to comply with requirements when using an SSAE 16-audited service organization.
+Businesses that use service organizations that have been audited for SSAE 16 and SOC 2 compliance should have a higher level of trust and confidence in that organizations controls and operational capabilities.
+Additionally, entity’s that are being audited themselves for SSAE 16, SOC 2, Sarbanes-Oxley compliance or similar law or regulation will find it easier to comply with requirements when using an SSAE 16 and SOC 2-audited service organization.
 This will speed compliance and reduce the cost of compliance.

-Are 365 Data Centers’ SSAE 16 audit reports available to review?
+Are 365 Data Centers’ SSAE 16 and SOC 2 audit reports available to review?

-Yes, 365 Data Center’s SSAE 16 audit report is available to customers and qualified prospective customers and partners upon request.
-Please contact us for more information or to request a copy of our SSAE 16 report.
+Yes, 365 Data Center’s SSAE 16 and SOC 2 audit reports are available to customers and qualified prospective customers and partners upon request.
+Please contact us for more information or to request a copy of our audit reports.

 View our News Release